-Important notices about safe burner operation will be found in this section.
+Important notices for safe burner operation can be found in this section.
+To avoid personal injury, damage to property or the facility, the following warnings must be observed.
 Read this entire manual before attempting to start the system.
-If any part of the information in this manual is not understood, then contact your local Eclipse representative or Eclipse, Inc. before continuing.
+If any part of the information in this manual is not understood, contact Eclipse before continuing.